 Was Terminated During Answer on the First Ring with Completion Code

 Modem returned Error for a command sent.
 Most likely, an incorrect

-voice command set is selected in the Modem - Properties - Voice
+voice command set is selected in the Connection - Modem - Voice

 For some modems answering on the first ring is not recommended because

 the modem may not respond to commands during the process of phone number